Flock1/Flock1.github.io/index.md

 - This was a code I wrote during my brief time at the Tata Institute of Fundemental Research in Mumbai.
 I worked on a small RL model to make any quantum state go to equal superpisition.

+C) Model Compression:

+- Personal project where I worked on a model compression technique.
+I compresed a model trained on MNIST dataset by 97% (from around 39000 parameters to 380) with classification accuracy of 85%.
+Work still in progress.